 The approach to the environment and environmental reporting is managed at a Group level and constantly under review.
-The Group maintained its certification as a CarbonNeutral© company, initially achieved in 2021 across all of its global operations.
-The Group has committed to set and execute low-carbon strategies across its global business operations which collectively chart a path to net-zero by 2050, with an emissions reduction target of 50% by 2030.
+The Group maintained its certification as a CarbonNeutral © company, initially achieved in 2021 across all of its global operations.
+In March 2022, MMC announced goals to achieve net-zero carbon emissions across its global business operations by 2050, with a 50% emissions reduction by 2030.
+The Group also signed a commitment letter to submit these targets to the Science Based Targets initiative for validation.
+This past year, MMC successfully completed this step.

-Across many parts of our global businesses, including in the UK, there are initiatives underway that are focused on improving the efficiency of our operations as these relate to greenhouse gas emissions, energy consumption and the impact our business has on the environment.
-Examples of these initiatives include
+Across many parts of our global businesses, including in the UK, there are initiatives underway which are focused on improving the efficiency of our operations as those relate to greenhouse gas emissions, energy consumption and the impact our business has on the environment.
+Examples of these initiatives include: